den-wdi-1/installFest/mac-dev-tools.md

 3. Read the version information from the window that pops up.

-If you are not using Maverick or Yosemite, detailed instructions for upgrading your operating system are available through Apple support: <a href="https://www.apple.com/support/osx/upgrade/" target="_new">How to upgrade to OS X Yosemite</a>.
+If you are not using Maverick, Yosemite, or El Capitan, detailed instructions for upgrading your operating system are available through Apple support: <a href="https://www.apple.com/support/osx/upgrade/" target="_new">How to upgrade to OS X Yosemite</a>.

 > Please let an instructor know if you're using an older version of OS X or if your system has less than 2 GB of memory.